 Calcium and vitamin D are essential for maintaining healthy bones.
 Calcium plays an important role in building stronger, denser bones early in life and keeping bones strong and healthy later in life.
-Getting the daily
+Getting the daily recommended amount of calcium through diet and supplements is essential to maintaining bone strength and can play a vital role in preventing osteoporosis related fractures.

-To determine how much calcium is in beverages and foods, check the nutrition facts panel of the food label for the daily value (DV) of calcium.
+To determine how much calcium is beverages and foods, check the nutrition facts panel of the food label for the daily value (DV) of calcium.
 Food labels list calcium as a percentage of the DV.
 This amount is based on 1,000 mg of calcium per day.
 The easy way to change calcium DV % to milligrams is add a 0.
 For example, 30% DV equals 300 mg of calcium.